Evidentsinger14/MetaTokens/README.md

 * Prefix/Suffix commands
   * Check string against regex list
   * optional additions to be added to the final string
-* console command to add/remove meta tokens.
+* Console command to add/remove meta tokens.
 * Gui to display all set prefixes with option to toggle (Probably not any time soon)